Zakynthos, Hellas 2021

 Organized by: Ada Vlachoutsikou, tel.
 0043 664 5058948

-In summer 2021, ANTAconcept will continue to support measures to protect the sea turtle (Caretta Caretta) in the Zakynthos National Marine Park.
+In summer 2022, ANTAconcept will continue to support measures to protect the sea turtle (Caretta Caretta) and the Zakynthos National Marine Park habitat.

 For participation costs click here: